 Of course, you should.
 In part two of this series, we’ll delve into grief over the end of a relationship and how to fully grieve for your loss.

-If you’re in the San Francisco area and are experiencing grief and loss, schedule a session.
 We’d love to help guide you through the natural grieving process.

 We offer in-person sessions in San Francisco and online therapy for California residents.
 We also offer online coaching for individuals and couples who live worldwide.